Saifur717867/lime-life-gym/README.md

 - There are three user dashboard, one for admin, another one for trainer and user profile;
 - If user want to be trainer then he/she can apply for a trainer.
 - After applied admin can make the user trainer.
-- There are many private route here, if user does not login then user can not applied for to be a trainer.
+- There are many private route here, if user is not logged in then user can not applied for to be a trainer.

 Live Link: https://mellow-blancmange-fb2c08.netlify.app